OldGuy111/revivokemon/docs/README.md

 # Checklist
 ## Series
 - [ ] Season 5
-    - [ ] Mesh original files and new files
+    - [ ] Merge original files and new files
     - [ ] Other languages
 - [ ] Season 6
   - [ ] Other languages